jonLicari/motor-cntrl/README.md

 Issues

-	- Holding previously set value can be problematic; if the value was 0, scaling by a factor would not provide output
+	- Holding previously set value can be problematic; if value was 0, scaling by a factor would not provide o/p
+	- [flight()] Throttle is supposed to modify the current motor speeds without changing speed ratio between motors.
+		- A factor must be applied to an unknown value.
+No way of pulling current duty cycle
+		- Sol'n: Instead of having the throttle_out value directly written to a motor output it will be used to create a multiplier which will be applied to every analogWrite() statement